Cobots: A beginner’s guide to collaborative robots

 Standard Bots robot visualizer

-Collaborative robots, commonly known as Cobots, are designed to work alongside human employees without the need for safety barriers, assuming proper risk assessment is conducted.
+Collaborative robots, commonly known as cobots, are designed to work alongside human employees without safety barriers, assuming proper risk assessment is conducted.

-They are built with safety and flexibility in mind, which lets them perform a variety of tasks ranging from simple to complex while being intuitive enough for non-experts to program and handle.
+They are built with safety and flexibility, allowing them to perform various tasks, from simple to complex, while intuitive enough for non-experts to program and handle.

 Cobots have not always been as accessible as they are today.
-They came from Industrial robots, which were often large, expensive, and confined to safety cages.
+They came from industrial robots, often large, expensive, and confined to safety cages.

-However, the real innovation of Cobots started with the idea of creating more approachable robots that could safely interact side-by-side with humans.
+However, the real innovation of cobots started with the creation of more approachable robots that could safely interact with humans.

 For many years, large companies and manufacturers had to use traditional robots in their warehouses and factories.

-The very first Cobot was created in 1996 by Michael Peshkin and J. Edward Colgate.
-They defined the Cobot as "a device and method for direct physical interaction between a person and a computer-controlled manipulator"
+• The first cobot was created in 1996 by Michael Peshkin and J. Edward Colgate.
+They defined it as "a device and method for direct physical interaction between a person and a computer-controlled manipulator."

-Since then, the Cobot has been transformed into a precision machine that can perform tasks next to people.
+• Since then, the cobot has been transformed into a precision machine that can perform jobs next to people.

-Today, Cobots have become cost-effective, user-friendly, and very versatile.
-They allow a variety of companies of any size and almost any industry to improve their production processes, become more efficient, and improve the quality of their products.
+• Today, cobots have become cost-effective, user-friendly, and versatile.
+They allow companies of any size and almost any industry to improve their production processes, become more efficient, and improve the quality of their products.

 Arms and joints

-Others have multiple-arm configurations for complex tasks that mimic the human coordination of using both hands.
+Others have multiple-arm configurations for complex tasks that mimic human hand coordination.

-But what truly brings a Cobot’s arm to life are its joints (also known as the axis).
+But what truly brings a cobot’s arm to life are its joints (also known as the axis), the points that allow the arm to bend, rotate, and extend.

-• Rotary joints let a Cobot arm twist and turn, which is pretty much required for tasks that need rotation, like screw-driving or polishing.
+• Rotary joints let a cobot arm twist and turn, which is required for tasks that need rotation, like screw-driving or polishing.

-• Linear joints allow the arm to extend or retract in a straight line, vital for precision placement tasks in assembly operations.
+• Linear joints allow the arm to extend or retract in a straight line, which is vital for precision placement tasks in assembly operations.

 End-effectors

-End-effectors are the tools that allow Cobots to interact with objects.
-They are the point of contact between the Cobot and the workpiece or product, essentially the robot’s “hand”.
-They must be compatible with the Cobot’s arm in terms of weight and interface.
+End-effectors are the tools that allow robots to interact with objects.
+They are the point of contact between the cobot and the workpiece or product, essentially the robot’s “hand.”

 Here are some types of end-effectors:

-• End-of-arm tooling (EOAT) lets users mount a variety of different tools on Cobots, like welding torches, screwdrivers, or painting nozzles.
+• End-of-arm tooling (EOAT) lets users mount various cobot tools, such as welding torches, screwdrivers, or painting nozzles.

 • Vision systems are becoming increasingly common and are used to scan barcodes or identify things.